 Fruity, flowery or vanilla-like, sensuous and mesmerizing, the fragrance of certain winter flowers is anything but low-key.

-A foretaste of spring that is perfect to sample during the cold season.
+A foretaste of spring that is perfect perfuming the air for brisk walks during the cold season.

 Winter blooming, a battle of seduction

 To attract the few remaining pollinating insects still active in winter, flowers double down on all senses, especially the sense of smell!
-The flowers of the winter-blooming shrubs sure know how to catch attention, releasing such fruity, honey-like, vanilla or flowery scents that it would be a crime to disdain.
+The flowers of winter-blooming shrubs sure know how to catch attention, releasing such fruity, honey-like, vanilla or flowery scents that it would be a crime to shun them.

 Take your pick from the different varieties described below.
 Plant these near your main door or along an oft-traveled path, a bit sheltered from drafts, so that you may savor that bubble of fragrance during the entire blooming.
 Also check that your plants aren’t exposed to the East.
 Indeed, easterly morning sun might damage their buds when quickly thawing frozen buds.